1992–93 New York Islanders season: Offseason

-NHL Draft
+On August 17, general manager Bill Torrey was fired and replaced by assistant general manager Don Maloney.

 Regular season

 Four Islanders (Benoit Hogue, Derek King, Steve Thomas and Pierre Turgeon) reached the 30-goal plateau.
 The team was the least penalized team during the regular season, being shorthanded only 375 times.
 The Islanders also tied the Boston Bruins and Washington Capitals for the fewest short-handed goals allowed during the regular season, with just 8.